aaron-613/tutorials/HelloWorld.md

 ## 2. Enter your name
 This part is certainly not required in production applications, but allows Hello World allows to easily build a dynamic topic based on some input.
-It is also useful if running multiple instances of this application, to see them “talking” to each other, as we’ll see later.
+It is also useful if running multiple instances of this application, to see them "talking" to each other, as we’ll see later.

 [![image](https://user-images.githubusercontent.com/7603332/151020807-8b6eea29-7140-4ca2-ac17-aa2721fce467.png)](https://github.com/SolaceSamples/solace-samples-java-jcsmp/blob/275739cb858cacea5140c5c7c8310cfb50868695/src/main/java/com/solace/samples/jcsmp/HelloWorld.java#L54-L60)